aatifsohel/aatifsohel/README.md

 # Hi👋, I'm Aatif Sohel

-Front-end Web Developer from India.
-I love everything related computer & technology.
-Learning new technologies & documenting my web dev journey!
+Front-end web developer and UI/UX designer from India.
+I love to design and build beautiful websites.
+I'm documenting my web development journey as well as discovering new technologies.
 </br>
 </br>